FlowFuse/website/src/handbook/peopleops/hiring.md

 ## After an offer is accepted

-Onboarding on our EOR provider, Pilot, takes at least 3 to 4 weeks.
+Onboarding on our EOR provider, Deel, takes at least 3 to 4 weeks.
 The start date for a new employee should be at least 3 to 4 weeks out.
 When a [conditional offer](#extending-an-offer) has been accepted you should immediately: